KevinHobart/Active-Directory-Lab/AD-Lab_Setup/Config-Server-as-AD-Domain-Controller.md

    image 17
 7. Review options and click **Next** image 18
 8. Once the *Prerequisites Check* is done, you will see the green checkmark.
 Ignore the yellow triangles.
-Click **Install** image 19
+     - Click **Install**
+     - The server will automatically reboot after installation image 19

 ---

-## Step 5: Restart and Log into the Domain
+## Step 5: Log into the Domain

 1. The server will automatically reboot after installation
 2. At login screen, select **Other user**